Jonor127-OP/dataset_test/Antoine/README.md

 Run
 ----

-> python3 annotation_gui.py
+> python3 annotation_gui.py antoine_examples.json

-This launches a demo reading and writing to the file `essais.json` containing 100 annotated examples .
+This launches a demo reading and writing to the file `antoine_examples.json` containing 20 examples .